 However, it’s also important to have photos taken at the right time of day.
 Show property lighting that a buyer doesn’t see when they are viewing the home in daylight.
 Because daytime shots still dominate the market, twilights stand out so much more when buyers are looking for a property.
 In 50 or 100 listings, there'll usually only be one twilight shot.
 Of course, the buyers are more likely to click on it and view the property.

 Thanks to the contrast between the warm interior lights and the blue evening sky, a twilight photo resonates with our need for shelter, safety, and protection.
 The homes that work best for twilight shoots are those that have a lot of outdoor lighting or areas of water such as a pool or a lake.
 They're usually taken in the period between 5 and 10 minutes after dusk.
 The lighting in the house must be level with the lights outside to create that wonderful balance between the two.

 The glow of the lights inside the home, the absence of shadows, and of course a mellow sunset on a background create a stunning, visually appealing image.
 There's something everyone loves about seeing an image with the glowing lights inside and a beautiful sunset.
 It's striking and colorful, and all in all a very appealing look for a real estate marketing campaign.

 How Do You Take These Pictures?

 Turn on ALL the interior lights, landscaping lights, and exterior lights if there are any.
 It’s easy to underestimate the amount of time it takes to get all the lights on, especially if the homeowner is not there to show you where all the switches are.
-I’ve found that the exterior spots can frequently be too bright.
+Sometimes exterior lighting can be too bright.
 You can selectively turn each bulb off by unscrewing the bulb slightly.
 A small step ladder is handy for this.